 The information will be used for purposes relating to education, training, employment, general advice services, well-being and research.
-Hull Training and Adult Education may share non-sensitive personal information about you with other organisations, for example the Local Authority (see below), for these purposes.
+Hull Training and Adult Education may share non-special category data about you with other organisations, for example the Local Authority (see below), for these purposes.
 We do not share your information for purposes that are incompatible, such as product marketing.

-Sensitive personal information you provide (eg. disability or ethnicity) may be used by Hull Training and Adult Education for the purposes of equality of opportunity, support for your studies and to minimise risk.
+Special category data you provide (eg. disability or ethnicity) may be used by Hull Training and Adult Education for the purposes of equality of opportunity, support for your studies and to minimise risk.
 It may also be used anonymously for statistical purposes.
-We will ask your permission before sharing sensitive information with other organisations, unless the sharing is permitted by law and necessary.
+We will ask your permission before sharing special category data with other organisations, unless the sharing is permitted by law and necessary.